kubeflow/kubeflow/docs_dev/releasing.md

 * Most of the time this will correspond to the **master** branch of the `kubeflow/website` repo

-* However, leading up to a minor release (0.Y) [www.kubeflow.org](www.kubeflow.org) will point at a branch containing a stable version of the docs corresponding to v0.X
+* However, leading up to a minor release (vX.Y) [www.kubeflow.org](www.kubeflow.org) will point at a branch containing a stable version of the docs corresponding to vX.Y

-For each minor (0.Y) release, we also publish a corresponding version of the website.
+For each minor (vX.Y) release, we also publish a corresponding version of the website.
 Each version of the website is generated from a separate [branch](https://github.com/kubeflow/website/branches) of the `kubeflow/website` repository.